likes-gay/christmas-countdown-social-bot/README.md

 ## File Structure

-The `images`, have been generated from the `python` code.
+- `python`: genereated the `images` folder.

-Every file in that folder should be a `.png`, with the filename as the amount of days remaining.
+  - Every file should be a `.png`

-The posts are posted from the `typescript` code every 24 hours.
+  - The filename is the amount of days remaining

-This code is run from a GitHub action in `.github/workflows`.
+- `typescript` is what posts it.
+From the `.github/workflows` every 24 hours.

 ## Credits